-This Canada-Manitoba Labour Market Agreement for Persons with Disabilities (LMAPD) Report describes activities that were cost-shared under the LMAPD during the 2004/05 fiscal year.
-Societal indicators of labour market participation from Statistics Canada's 2001-2003 Survey of Labour and Income Dynamics data for Manitoba are also included.
+This Canada-Manitoba Labour Market Agreement for Persons with Disabilities (LMAPD) Report describes activities that were cost-shared under the LMAPD during the 2005/06 fiscal year.
+Societal indicators of labour market participation in Manitoba for the period of 2002 - 2004 from Statistics Canada's Survey of Labour and Income Dynamics data are also included.